study-groups/bioinformatics-study-group/README.md

 - [2000-FrequencyDomainAnalysisOfBiomolecularSequencesAnastassiou](./papers/2000-FrequencyDomainAnalysisOfBiomolecularSequencesAnastassiou.pdf): by Dimitiris Anastassiou.
 Applies DFT to RNA to distinguish coding from non-conding regions in DNA sequences.

+- [RNA sequencing data: hitchhiker's guide to expression analysis](./papers/2018-RnaSequencingDataHitchhikersGuideLoveEtal.pdf) Gene expression is the fundamental level at which the result of various genetic and regulatory programs are observable.
+The measurement of transcriptome­wide gene expression has convincingly switched from microarrays to sequencing in a matter of years.
+RNA sequencing (RNA­seq) provides a quantitative and open system for profiling transcriptional outcomes on a large scale and therefore facilitates a large diversity of applications, including basic science studies, but also agricultural or clinical situations.

 - [2001 A computational analysis of sequence features involved in recognition of short introns](https://www.pnas.org/content/98/20/11193) by Lim and Burge.
 "Splicing of short introns by the nuclear pre-mRNA splicing machinery is thought to proceed via an “intron definition” mechanism, in which the 5′ and 3′ splice sites (5′ss, 3′ss, respectively) are initially recognized and paired across the intron.
 Here, we describe a computational analysis of sequence features involved in recognition of short introns by using available transcript data from five eukaryotes with complete or nearly complete genomic sequences."
 Complete [PDF](https://www.pnas.org/content/pnas/98/20/11193.full.pdf)

 - [Tree based machine learning framework for predicting ground state energies of molecules ](https://arxiv.org/abs/1609.07124)